-Sometimes the opposite happens: you may want to remain here although your team suggests that you transition to a skilled nursing facility (SNF) because you no longer require hospital-level medical care but are not quite ready to return home.
-A SNF often acts as a bridge to home by continuing to provide medical oversight and therapy services at an intensity level greater than what is provided by homecare or outpatient services.
+Sometimes the opposite happens: you may want to remain here although your team suggests that you transition to an SNF because you no longer require hospital-level medical care but are not quite ready to return home.
+An SNF often acts as a bridge to home by continuing to provide medical oversight and therapy services at an intensity level greater than what is provided by home care or outpatient services.
 Nevertheless, if you disagree with your team's suggestion, you have the right to appeal being discharged from Spaulding.
-If you choose to do so, please inform your Case Manager, who can both advise you and assist you.
+If you choose to do so, please inform your case manager, who can both advise and assist you.